apple patient

 How to listen to Dolby Atmos on your Apple TV 4K

-The Apple TV 4K itself has no speakers, so you'll have to rely on wireless headphones, separate speakers, or your TV.
-In any case, you'll need to update the Apple TV 4K to tvOS 14.6 or higher.
-Then go to the settings on your Apple TV 4K.
-Scroll to "Music", open it, and then select Dolby Atmos.
-Unlike iOS and macOS, you can only turn Dolby Atmos on or off here.
+The Apple TV 4K itself doesn't have speakers, so you'll need wireless headphones, separate speakers, or your TV.
+In either case, you'll need to update your Apple TV 4K to tvOS 14.6 or later.
+Then, go to your Apple TV 4K's settings.
+Scroll to "Music," open it, and then select Dolby Atmos.
+Unlike iOS and macOS, you can only turn Dolby Atmos on or off.
 There's no "Automatic" option.
-To be able to hear Dolby Atmos on your Apple TV 4K, you need to have one of the following options:
+To hear Dolby Atmos on your Apple TV 4K, you must have one of the following options:

 • Two large HomePods (HomePod mini is not yet available)